-Reactive oxygen species (ROS) generated by electron transport chain (ETC) play a pivotal role in accelerating oxidative stress in biological systems (Kohl et al. 1995, Acharya et al. 2004).
+Reactive oxygen species (ROS) generated by the electron transport chain (ETC) play a pivotal role in accelerating oxidative stress in biological systems (Kohl et al. 1995, Acharya et al. 2004).
 Physiological amounts of ROS are a cellular requirement (Hensley et al. 2000).
 However, ROS are not completely detoxified and therefore, have the potential to damage lipids, protein and DNA (Harman 1993).
 It is generally agreed that these intracellular damages are the major cause of aging.
 Normally, the cell is protected by virtue of an intricate antioxidative system, consisting of enzymatic and non-enzymatic systems, to maintain redox status homeostasis.
 Enzymic superoxide dismutase (SOD) and glutathione peroxidase (GPx) and non-enzymic reduced glutathione (GSH) play important roles during the process by scavenging reactive oxygen species (ROS) or preventing their formation (Kabuto et al. 2003, Veerappan et al. 2004).
-However, the intracellular levels of antioxidant and free radical scavenging enzymes are gradually altered during aging process (Machado et al. 1991, Semsei et al. 1991).
-These compounding factors lead to an age-dependent increase in the fraction of oxidants that may escape quenching by defense mechanism and cause oxidative damage to various biomolecules in the tissue.
-Thus, it is conceivable that dietary interventions with antioxidants, which could augment endogenous antioxidant compounds to prevent the formation or quench the higher levels of oxidants, could provide an effective means to improve antioxidative defense system with age.
+However, the intracellular levels of antioxidant and free radical scavenging enzymes are gradually altered during the aging process (Machado et al. 1991, Semsei et al. 1991).
+These complex factors lead to an age-dependent increase in the fraction of oxidants that may escape quenching by a defense mechanism and cause oxidative damage to various biomolecules in the tissue.
+Thus, it is conceivable that dietary interventions with antioxidants, which could augment endogenous antioxidant compounds by preventing the formation or quenching